uma-universal-money-address/protocol/umad-04-lnurlp-response.md

   // UMA-specific authentication and compliance info.
   "compliance" {
-    "isSubjectToTravelRule": boolean, // true if VASP2 needs travel rule info "kycStatus": KycStatus, // [enum] KYC state indicating whether the receiver is a KYC'd customer of VASP2.
-    "signature": string, // hex encoded
+    "isSubjectToTravelRule": boolean, // true if VASP2 needs travel rule info "signature": string, // hex encoded
     "signatureNonce": string,
-    "signatureTimestamp": number // secs since epoch
+    "signatureTimestamp": number, // secs since epoch
-    "receiverIdentifier": string // The identity of the receiver at VASP2 },
+    "receiverIdentifier": string, // The identity of the receiver at VASP2 },
   "umaVersion": "1.0", // The UMA protocol version that will be used for this transaction.
   "tag": "payRequest",